isomerpages/cris-scri/news-and-events/news/_posts/2024-05-13-post-Bringing the latest health technologies into local healthcare settings to benefit more women.md

 108 women undergoing elective C-sections, those who underwent the programme experienced a significant 50% reduction in their anxiety scores, and their pain magnification scores decreased by 35%.</p>
-<h4><strong>Bringing new technologies from ideation into clinical practice to elevate patient care during childbirth</strong></h4>
+<h4><strong>Introducing new technologies into clinical practice to elevate patient care during childbirth</strong></h4>
-<p>The journey from developing innovation through to adoption, commercialisation
+<p>The journey from developing an innovative idea into a product which can
-and into clinical practice requires determination and patience to problem-solve and find solutions at each step of the way.</p>
+be commercialised and adopted into clinical practice requires determination and patience to problem-solve and find solutions at each step of the way.</p>
 <p>Agnes shared that introducing uSINE<sup>®</sup> into clinical practice
 took three years.
 As lead CRC, Agnes supported the lead Principal Investigator (PI) in the project, where the team conducted a clinical study that evaluated